Predefined Networking Protocols

 • local_busy_time_post::Float64: fixed "busy time" duration immediately after the a successful entanglement generation attempt

-• retry_lock_time::Any: how long to wait before retrying to lock qubits if no qubits are available (nothing for queuing up)
+• retry_lock_time::Union{Nothing, Float64}: how long to wait before retrying to lock qubits if no qubits are available (nothing for queuing up)

 • rounds::Int64: how many rounds of this protocol to run (-1 for infinite)